datacarpentry/genomics-r-intro/episodes/01-introduction.md

 - "Know advantages of using RStudio"
 - "Create an RStudio project, and know the benefits of working within a project"
-- "Customize RStudio layout"
+- "Be able to customize the RStudio layout"
 - "Be able to locate and change the current working directory with `getwd()` and `setwd()`"
-- "Compose an R script file with comments and saved commands"
+- "Compose an R script file containing comments and commands"
-- "Be able to define what an R function is"
+- "Understand what an R function is"
 - "Locate help for an R function using `?`, `??`, and `args()`"

 keypoints:
 - "R is a powerful, popular open-source scripting language"
+- "You can customize the layout of RStudio, and use the project feature to manage the files and packages used in your analysis"
 - "RStudio allows you to run R in an easy-to-use interface and makes it easy to find help"
-- "You can customize the layout of RStudio, and use the project feature to manage the files and packages used in your analysis"

 ---

 ## Getting ready to use R for the first time
-In this lesson we will take you through the very first things you need to get R working, and conclude by showing you the most effective ways to get help when you are working with R on your own.
+In this lesson we will take you through the very first things you need to get R working.

 >## Tip: This lesson works best on the cloud
 > Remember, these lessons assume we are using the pre-configured virtual machine